masoudgheisari92/house-price-prediction/README.md

 # About

-This is a project to scrape the data of the houses (title, description, region, price, year of construction, area, number of rooms) from https://divar.ir and save them in database (sqlite) afte preprocessing.
+This is a project to scrape the data of the houses (title, description, region, price, year of construction, area, number of rooms) from https://divar.ir and save them in database (sqlite) after preprocessing.

 By using machine learning (Decision Tree), a model is trained to predict house prices.